kevinkovalchik/RawQuant/docs/ch_RawQuant_Instructions_ver-Mar2018.md

 	![alt text](screens/screen6_crop.png)

-9. Copy the MSFileReader.py file from the Python bindings to the Python directory.
+9. Copy the MSFileReader.py file from the RawQuant GitHub directory you downloaded earlier to the Python 'Lib' directory.
-	* The MSFileReader.py file can be downloaded from the RawQuant GitHub page (https://github.com/kevinkovalchik/RawQuant).
-	* Copy and paste in the appropriate directory.
-This will be the Lib directory of the Python you mapped to the environment previously.
+	* Simply copy and paste MSFileReader.py into the Python Lib directory.
+	* The Lib directory will be in the Python directory you mapped to the environment previously.

 	![alt text](screens/screen7_crop.png)

+#### Install testing

-10. Check if RawQuant works.
+1. Check if RawQuant works.
 	* Open 'Command Prompt'.
-	* Navigate to the directory where you have stored the RawQuant.py script.
+	* Navigate in command prompt to the directory where you have stored the RawQuant.py script.
+If you are unfamiliar with navigating folders with command prompt, there are many great tutorials online for helping with this.
-	* Make sure you have admin priveleges.
+	* Make sure you have administrator priveleges at this point.
 The first time you run RawQuant, the comtypes package needs to build a couple of sub-libraries.
 After you have run it the first time, you no longer need admin priveleges.
 In the image below, note the comtypes 'generating' lines.
-This will only happen the first time you run RawQuant with admin.
+This will only happen the first time you run RawQuant.
 	* Enter the command below into the terminal and hit enter.

 	~~~bash